What is endometriosis: causes to recognise

 -

-Endometriosis can alter pelvic anatomy, create adhesions, damage the ovaries, or prevent ovulation.
-It is a leading cause of female infertility .
+Endometriosis can alter pelvic anatomy, create adhesions, damage the ovaries, or hinder ovulation.
+It is one of the main causes of female infertility.

 Systemic inflammation and chronic fatigue